abhirai7/DLS-Score-Predictor/readme.md

 The project relies on the following Python libraries:

-- `tkinter`:The standard Python interface to the Tk GUI toolkit.
+- `tkinter`:The standard Python interface to the Tk gui toolkit.
 - `pandas`: For data manipulation.
 - `scikit-learn`: For machine learning model training and prediction.
 You can install these dependencies using the requirements.txt file.